polakowo/vectorbt/README.md

 With vectorbt you can
 * Analyze time series and engineer features
 * Supercharge pandas and your favorite tools to run much faster
-* Test many strategies, configurations, assets, and time ranges in one go
+* Test many trading strategies, configurations, assets, and time ranges in one go
 * Test machine learning models
 * Build interactive charts/dashboards without leaving Jupyter